IFLA Green Library Award 2024 Evaluation Criteria

 Qualitative and social sustainability

-10. Carbon handprint: How much can users increase their own carbon handprint by using library collections, services, shared rooms, or devices?
+10. Carbon handprint: How much can users increase their own carbon footprint by using library collections, services, shared rooms, or devices?
 Does the library make it easier for users to reduce their consumption?
 Do users have an awareness of how their library does this?
-Libraries enable users to increase their carbon handprint by providing them with services that help to reduce their consumption.
+Libraries increase their carbon handprint by providing users with services that help to reduce their consumption.
 Does the library enable and encourage low consumption lifestyle (more than libraries usually would)?

 12. Social sustainability: Does the library actively promote social sustainability?
 Are good education, literacy, community engagement, cross cultural diversity, social inclusion, and overall participation evident?
 Does the library work actively with clients to reduce inequality?